 Uncorrected, this condition may not only cause heel spurs, i.e. Plantar Fascitis, Achilles Tendinitis, bunions, and calluses, but also knee pain (cartilage and meniscus stress, tendinitis (shin splints), pelvis and hip pain (hip bursitis, sacroiliac stress), and chronic pain to your lower and mid-back all the way up to your neck (sciatica, disc stress, postural fatigue, headaches and muscular stress).
 Unlike store-bought insoles which are generic in size and contour, our orthotics are custom hand-made to meet the specific needs of your feet based on your exact foot size, height, weight, and carefully measured degree of pronation.

-Additionally, because it is a medical fact that 50% of people have one leg which is anatomically shorter than the other, imbalances occur that your doctor may recommend a custom heel lift to correct.
+Additionally, because 50% of people have one leg which is anatomically shorter than the other, imbalances occur that your doctor may recommend a custom heel lift to correct.
 It is a medical fact as well that people with diabetes, or who are pre-diabetic, are at greater risk for developing foot ailments which, in extreme cases, results in amputation.
 For these individuals, preventing or arresting foot problems becomes an even higher daily priority.
 And lastly, for those suffering from arthritis, the importance of not further aggravating inflamed joints through neglect of potentially serious foot problems is a huge priority.

 The measurements for custom made orthotics are done right in Dr Alex’s office and take only a few minutes, and delivery is within 10 business days or less.